sibradzic/upp/README.md

          /sys/class/drm/card0/device/pp_table

+      There are also two alternative ways of getting PowerPlay data that this tool supports:

+       - By extracting PowerPlay table from Video ROM image (see extract command)
+       - Import "Soft PowerPlay" table from Windows registry, directly from offline Windows/System32/config/SYSTEM file on disk, so it would work from Linux distro that has acces to mounted Windows partition (path to SYSTEM registry file is specified with --from-registry option)

-      This tool currently supports reading and modifying PowerPlay tables found on the following AMD GPU families:
+      This tool currently supports parsing and modifying PowerPlay tables found on the following AMD GPU families:

         - Polaris